BurneyFM/babycam/README.md

 The case folder contains STL files for both a back and a front of a camera case.
 Adjust the front element to your camera and IR LED, put it through your favorite slicer, and enjoy a neat case for your new camera.

+### Known STL issues

+* back side needs to be flipped for the opening to align with the USB power port
+* there is currently no mechanism for both sides to be fixed together
+* the hole radius for the screws is about 1mm too wide

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.